brian-team/brian2/docs_sphinx/advanced/preferences.rst

 (each step overrides the values in the previous step but no error is raised if one is missing):

-* The global defaults are stored in the installation directory.
 * The user default are stored in ``~/.brian/user_preferences`` (which works on Windows as well as Linux).
 The ``~`` symbol refers to the user directory.
 * The file ``brian_preferences`` in the current directory.